bogadrian/gatsby-final/src/posts/park-your-tir.md

 But I would like to take it to React Native.
 Probably I will do that in future as I want to concentrate now on learning well React Native too.

-The app is deployed n Heroku.
-Front-end and back-end.
+<center>The app is deployed n Heroku.
+Front-end and back-end.</center>

 For the demo purposes it works just fine.
 Less the photo upload feature.
 Better said: Heroku allows photo uploads, but it wipes them out very soon.